 Liquid Seaweed Feeds Soil Microbes Directly

-Applying liquid seaweed biological fertiliser helps fill that gap.
+Applying liquid seaweed biological fertiliser and liquid fish hydrolysate helps fill that gap.
 It delivers organic carbon, polysaccharides, trace elements, and bioactive compounds that directly feed soil microbes — even when root exudation is low or absent.

-Seaweed May Extend or Speed Up Root Exudation Recovery
+Seaweed and Fish Can Extend or Speed Up Root Exudation Recovery

-By improving plant stress tolerance through natural compounds like cytokinins and betaines, seaweed can also help plants maintain or recover their root exudation patterns more quickly.
+By improving plant stress tolerance through natural compounds like cytokinins and betaines, found in seaweed, can also help plants maintain or recover their root exudation patterns more quickly.
 This means microbes around the roots are more likely to continue receiving food sooner after a stress event.

 Keep Soil Life Alive When Plants Can’t

-Using seaweed inputs during stress periods is a powerful strategy to feed soil microbes all year round — not just through the plant, but around it.
+Using seaweed and fish fertiliser products inputs during stress periods is a powerful strategy to feed soil microbes all year round — not just through the plant, but around it.
 By sustaining microbial activity when natural exudates aren’t available, you maintain soil function, nutrient cycling, and biological resilience, ready for when growing conditions improve.

 Conclusion